 Modern board games are a far cry from Monopoly and Connect 4 of yesteryear.
 And nerds have really taken notice, the proof being that the modern board game hobby continues to see huge double-digit growth year-over-year.

 7 Reasons Why You Should Be Playing Board Games

-And they aren’t social in a ‘like this post’ sort of social.
+Board games aren’t social in a ‘like this post’ sort of social.
 Board games are face-to-face.
-Board game nights are becoming part of a lot of nerds’ routines.
-Who doesn’t want to get together with friends?
+Board game nights are becoming part of a lot of nerds’ routines as the pandemic inches toward its endemic phase.
+After all, who doesn’t want to get together with friends?